andjelablagojevic/micelung/README.md

 This repository contains a partial implementation of the segmentation methodology used in our recent study.
-The published work focuses on segmenting lung sections in mouse lung images using a U-Net model.
+The published U-Net model is responsible for segmenting lung sections in mouse lung images.

 Currently, a subset of the code is available for reference and reproducibility.
 The complete implementation will be uploaded to this repository after the publication of the associated research paper.